 Place the hickory chips in a small bowl, cover with water and let soak for at least 1 hour.
 Drain and scatter over the preheated charcoal.
 Using barbecue mitts, place the grid in the EGG.

-Place the ribs on the grid and close the lid of the EGG.
-Let the ribs smoke 1½ to 2 hours.
+Place the ribs on the grid; close the dome of the EGG.
+Let the ribs smoke for 1½ to 2 hours.
 Once the short ribs have finished smoking, transfer the ribs to the baking dish.

 Mix the beer and the chicken broth in a large bowl and set aside.
 Place the vinegar in a heavy-bottomed saucepan on the stovetop over medium heat for about 15 minutes, or until the liquid has reduced by half.

-Pour the beef and chicken mixture over the ribs.
+Pour the beer and chicken mixture over the ribs.